MicrosoftDocs/power-automate-docs/articles/introduction-to-button-flows.md

       ![Delete flow warning image.](./media/introduction-to-button-flows/manage-flow-2.png)

-   Tap **Update** after you are done editing a instant flow, to save your changes:
+   Tap **Update** after you are done editing an instant flow, to save your changes:
    ![Update flow image.](./media/introduction-to-button-flows/manage-flow-3.png)

    Tap **Run history** to see the results of all runs of a particular instant flow: